We do so by delivering high value, lowest total cost of ownership, structural expansion joints and pre-compressed

 EMSEAL manufactures and distributes pre-compressed sealants and expansion joints to commercial, industrial, and institutional users worldwide.

 EMSEAL is the leading innovator and manufacturer of premium sealants and expansion joint systems for the commercial construction industry as well as for numerous gasketing applications in specialty market applications.
 The acquisition of EMSEAL by Sika provides unequaled domestic and international reach and a unrivaled ability to integrate and seal the entire building envelope.

 The Company operates from multiple locations.
 The corporate headquarters in Westborough, Massachusetts is the primary sales, marketing, and technical support unit for worldwide sales as well as the manufacturing unit for the Company’s engineered, extruded joint product lines.
-Our two Toronto, Ontario locations (EMSEAL, LLC) manufactures EMSEAL’s pre-compressed, impregnated foam sealant technologies.
+Our combined and expanded Woodbridge, Ontario location (EMSEAL, LLC) manufactures EMSEAL’s pre-compressed, impregnated foam sealant technologies.

 EMSEAL’s operations support four broad product lines (architectural foam sealants, architectural engineered products, original equipment manufacturer (OEM/specialty foam sealants); and bridge expansion joint systems, within three divisions.